Hibrit/archlinuxsettings/vscode/README.md

 # Visual Studio Code Settings

 vscode keybindings and settings

 Dependencies [for arch with cinnamon]:

 To use multi cursor change special key in windows preferences behaviors to anything but alt key

-Virtual Studio Code --> yay -S visual-studio-code-bin -- Gruvbox
+Virtual Studio Code -> yay -S visual-studio-code-bin
-  -- material-icon-theme

-Input Fonts -->  yay -S ttf-input
+VS Code Extensions:
+-> Gruvbox Themes by Tom Philbin
+-> Material Icon Theme by Philipp Kief
+-> Prettier - Code formatter by Prettier

+Fira Code Fonts -> sudo pacman -S ttf-fira-code

 in order to use this settings copy them into

-$HOME/.config/Code/User
+~/.config/Code/User